 Information on the production, sales, and trends for Australian manufactured cheeses.

-Australia produced approximately 337,000 tonnes of cheese in 2018–19, up 0.9% from the year prior.
+Australia produced approximately 381,000 tonnes of cheese in 2018–19, up 0.9% from the year prior.
 This is close to the production volumes of the early 2000s.
-Over the past decade, production volumes have been considerably less than in the early 2000s, as milk production has declined since that time.
-Another significant factor in more recent years, has been the impact of dairy companies opportunistically changing their export product mixes to take advantage of favourable movements in international dairy commodity prices.
+Over the past decade, production volumes have been considerably less than in the early 2000s, as milk production has declined.
+A significant factor impacting production volumes in more recent years, has been the impact of dairy companies opportunistically changing their export product mixes to take advantage of favourable movement in international dairy commodity prices.
 In 2017/18 several dairy companies focused on cheese production as international price trends made cheese production attractive.

-There has been a long-term trend in production away from cheddar cheeses and toward non-cheddar cheese types.
+There has been a long-term trend in production away from cheddar cheeses and towards non-cheddar cheese types.
 The non-cheddar share of total production volumes has steadily increased from 30% three decades ago, to between 45% and 50% in recent years.

 Australian cheese was exported to 56 countries around the world last year.
 Japan continues to be Australia’s most important overseas cheese market and accounted for more than 51% of cheese exports in 2018–19.
 Most of this cheese is fresh or cream cheese varieties for processing.
 Other important overseas markets include Greater China, South Korea, Malaysia, the Philippines and Singapore.

 The long-term trend away from cheddar cheeses and toward non-cheddar varieties is also evident in Australia’s cheese exports, with the non-cheddar share of total export sales steadily increasing from around 60% two decades ago, to more than 77% in 2018–19.